guneltugberk/IFPmin/README.md

 - **Rate Dependent Skin** accounts for non-Darcy effects.
 - **Effective Skin** is the sum of mechanical skin and rate-dependent skin.
 - **Injectivity Index** is given in units of `tonnes CO2/bar²·year`.
+- **Target Storage** is the objective of storage in tonnes of CO2.
+- **Number of Wells** is the estimated approximate required number of wells.

 ---